drakeredwind01/___Open-Python-Projects/Projects/lvl 5 project rolodex query for number or name/lvl 5 Query for number or name.md

 This is a continuation of 'project 'lvl 4 project rolodex'..  but of course you can start here.

-Your invited to discuss your code and other considerations, such as code method/design, data structure(s) used, assumptions and issues.. at any of our weekly discord meetings. <br> https://discord.gg/8GpWuVvdbQ
+Your invited to discuss your code and other considerations, such as code method/design, data structure(s) used, assumptions and issues.. at any of our weekly Discord meetings. <br> https://discord.gg/8GpWuVvdbQ
 San Diego Python Saturday Discord Meeting  - every Saturday @ 10am PST